byeSystem32/jeopardy_judicial-branch/README.md

 - No backend required
 - Pure **HTML / CSS / JavaScript**
 - Works on desktop, Chromebook, Mac, Windows, and tablets
-- Great for civics review or classroom games

 ## Files